0xPolygon/polygon-docs/docs/pos/concepts/tokens/pol.md

 ## Bridging mechanisms

-### How does the modified Plasma Bridge function?
+### How does the modified Bridge function?

-The Plasma Bridge will undergo modifications, with community approval, to change the native token of Polygon PoS to the new POL token.
+The Bridge will undergo modifications, with community approval, to change the native token of Polygon PoS to the new POL token.
 Specifically, the following changes are being proposed:

 - Bridging POL to Polygon PoS: if you bridge POL tokens to Polygon PoS, you will receive an equal amount of native tokens (POL) on Polygon PoS.